 Volvo makes some of the safest cars on the road, but on the other hand, Volvos are known to have problems with their automatic transmission.

-If you drive a Volvo don't be surprised if you get a warning message such as "transmission service required", "transmission service urgent" or a gear symbol with "Service Required" message.
+If you drive a Volvo don't be surprised if you get a warning message such as "transmission service required", "transmission service urgent" or a gear symbol with a "Service Required" message.
 Along with this error, you may also experience harsh shifting between gears or transmission stuck in "Limp Mode".

 Volvo transmission problem symptoms vary.
 A complete list of possible symptoms includes: